 While, particularly in common law countries, courts are conscious that their decisions will be relied upon by parties outside the particular dispute being determined to regulate their affairs (in common law countries because of the doctrine of precedent, in civil law countries because judgments give guidance as to how similar disputes may be resolved in future), such considerations are generally absent in arbitrations.
 In arbitrations, tribunals are primarily concerned with deciding issues placed before them in a way that can be the subject of successful enforcement by the winning party.

 In the course of an arbitration the tribunal will issue directions regulating the conduct of the arbitration.
 Some arbitrators will describe these as ‘directions’ and some as ‘orders’: the distinction is mere nomenclature and of no significance.
-What is important is that such directions or orders are not ‘awards’, as they do not formally determine matters of substance in issue between the parties.
+What is important is that such directions or orders are not ‘awards’, as they do not finally determine matters of substance in issue between the parties.

 This is not in any way to diminish the significance of such orders, which may be of great complexity, may determine difficult issues that involve legal concepts and may have a crucial effect upon the success of one party or the other to the arbitration.

 A decision that takes the form of a procedural order may not be final: thus, a tribunal that determines in a first procedural order that a substantive evidential hearing will take place on 1 January may decide in a later order that justice requires that hearing to be heard at a later date.